BullitLeMans/randomtables/Tables/Cult/cults-random-tables.md

 Here's a sample result from the series:

-> *The cultists revere //2 .
+> *The cultists revere a long-dead ancient villain.
-Their primary goals are "//5" as well as "//5".
+Their primary goals are convert all infidels as well as defeating death.
-The members are primarily //6 who meet in //3 .
+The members are primarily orcs who meet in the cellar of a wealthy merchant's house.
-The cult's practices include //4 and //4 .
+The cult's practices include secretly committing petty evil daily. and every member makes a pilgrimage to underworld holy site.
-They are somehow associated with the abstract concept of //7 .
+They are somehow associated with the abstract concept of the solidity of earth.
-The cults secret is that //15 .
+The cults secret is that through a "curse" the cultists are only able to act towards good.*

-Possible plot hooks include "//8" and "//8".*
+>Possible plot hooks include
+1. Powerful cleric keeps forgetting previous night and manifesting stigmata.
+2. Cultists harassed the wrong person

 ##### Who do the cultists revere?
 (2)
 | d12 | The cultists revere... |